nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 This sounds incredible.
 For a constant factor more operations, you can get the gradients of anything you like—without having to manually differentiate your function, and without having to worry about the computational or edge case issues that come with numerical differentiation.
-It's a technique that can effectively expose an analytially correct derivative (to numerical precision) for any function you like.
+It's a technique that can effectively expose an analytically correct derivative (to numerical precision) for any function you like.
 No sums; free gradients.

-{{< figure src="/images/blog/05/FreeGradients.png" title="It's free gradients">}}
+{{< figure src="/images/blog/05/FreeGradients.png"
+title="It's free gradients"
+class="rounded margin">}}

 There are a whole series of libraries that can do this for you, and they're often used in machine learning and optimisation contexts.
 These include [autodiff](https://autodiff.github.io/),